Fungal decay (Rots) occurs in timber which becomes wet for some time. This can then result in an attack by one of a number of wood-destroying fungi.

 The following video shows a substantial Dry Rot outbreak to a underside of a suspended timber floor in a property near Chesterfield.
 The cause of the outbreak was due to a water leak and poor ventilation.

-Below is a photo gallery of Dry Rot outbreaks found in Derbyshire and Nottingham.
+Below is a photo gallery of Dry Rot outbreaks found in Derbyshire and West Nottinghamshire.